-Management will assist the Nominating and Compensation Committee by providing information or by engaging external experts to share market data or expert advice needed or requested by the Nominating and Compensation Committee (such as our performance objectives and other relevant information) and by providing input and advice regarding potential changes to compensation programs and policies, and their impact on us and our senior executives.
+Management will assist the Nominating and Compensation Committee by providing information needed or requested by the Nominating and Compensation Committee (such as our performance objectives and other relevant information) and by providing input and advice regarding potential changes to compensation programs and policies and their impact on the Company and its executives.

-Objectives and Design of Our Compensation Policy
+Objectives and Design of Our Compensation Program

-TASA's Nominating and Compensation Committee intends to adopt a compensation policy that will be designed to attract, reward and retain qualified, high-caliber executives who drive our business strategy forward, build value for our shareholder through sustainable growth, with responsibility and integrity, and serve the needs of society, with respect for the environment.

-The policy will be structured around providing competitive short-term cash compensation through base salaries and bonuses and long-term incentives ("LTIs") to promote retention and growth.
+TASA's Nominating and Compensation Committee intends to adopt an executive compensation program that will be designed to attract, retain and reward talented executives who will contribute to our long-term financial and operational success and thereby build value for our shareholder.
+The program will be organized around providing competitive short-term cash compensation through base salaries and bonuses and long-term incentives to promote retention and growth.